-Looking for an affordable holiday in the Maldives in 2023?
-Read on and discover our guide to local islands and guest houses - all carefully chosen to keep scuba diving costs down, while leaving your Instagram feed looking like a Conde Nast photoshoot!
+Read on and discover our guide to local islands and guest houses carefully chosen by our dive travel experts in order to keep scuba diving costs down, while leaving your Instagram feed looking like a Conde Nast photoshoot!

 Epitomised by idyllic islands, white sand beaches and extraordinary marine life, the Maldives is a dream destination for many – but a diving holiday in paradise comes at a price.
 The country has long been regarded as a playground for the rich and famous, leaving others to admire its beauty in glossy travel magazines or celebrity social media feeds.
 But not anymore…